Why were policemen convicted in Bilkis Bano gangrape case reinstated, SC asks Gujarat government

 Bano had approached the Supreme Court and sought higher compensation than the Rs 20,000 that the convicts were asked to pay her.
 She had also petitioned against the reinstatement of the police officers and doctors convicted in the case.

-On Monday, the Supreme Court asked the Gujarat government to submit a detailed reply on the status of the action taken against the convicted authorities within four weeks.
+On Monday, the Supreme Court asked the Gujarat government for a detailed reply on the status of the action taken against convicted authorities within four weeks.
 The bench also asked Bilkis Bano to file a special leave petition if she wanted higher compensation from the state government, ANI reported.

 On May 4, the Bombay High Court had upheld a trial court’s January 2008 verdict that sentenced the 11 surviving convicts in the case to life imprisonment.
 The bench, however, said that since they had already already spent four and half years in custody before the trial, they should be let go.